What should I expect?

 What is FluxWagon?

 FluxWagon is our mobile stage.
-She looks like a Romani vardo, or gypsy wagon, at first… until just before showtime!
+She looks like a circus wagon, at first… until just before showtime!
 Arrive at the performance site early to watch the ensemble transform FluxWagon into our stage.
 Check out our FluxWagon blog posts for more info.

 Have you done this kind of thing before?

 As a matter of fact, we have!
 Our first performance, the Peripatetic Players’ adaptation of Rudyard Kipling’s Just-So Stories called O Best Beloved, premiered in a “normal theatre” at the 2013 San Francisco Fringe Festival.
 It received a “Best of Fringe” designation and a Stuart Award for Excellence in Theatre.
 During summer 2014, the Players toured O Best Beloved to nine Bay Area parks and public spaces aboard FluxWagon, our folding mobile stage.
-FluxWagon has been on the road with us ever since, including our summer 2015 tour of Aesop Amuck! and Shakespeare or Space Wars in 2016.
+FluxWagon has been on the road with us ever since.
 Read more about our history here.
 And of course each ensemble member has their own history of performance, training, and/or narrowly escaping schools of man-eating fish… You can read more about each ensemble member on our credits page.

 Are the Peripatetic Players real?
 Who is behind all this?